Surviving a Toxic Workplace: How to Recognize It, Protect Yourself, and Move Forward

 A toxic workplace can drain your energy, damage your confidence, and even impact your physical and mental health.
 Sadly, many people stay in unhealthy work environments far longer than they should—sometimes because they don’t realize how toxic it really is, or because they feel trapped and powerless to change it.

 Let’s break the silence.
-This blog will help you understand what a toxic workplace looks like, how it affects you, and what steps you can take to protect yourself and move forward.
+This guide will help you understand what a toxic workplace looks like, how it affects you, and what steps you can take to protect yourself and move forward.

 🚩 What Is a Toxic Workplace?